snavallas/PowerUs/README.md

-│───.gitignore: files not to be tracked by Git │───cypress.config.ts: stores specific Cypress configuration │───tsconfig.json: specifies root files and compiler options required to compile the project │───package.json: project metada, commands, dependencies, etc
+│───.gitignore: files not to be tracked by Git │───cypress.config.ts: stores specific Cypress configuration │───tsconfig.json: specifies root files and compiler options required to compile the project │───package.json: project metadata, commands, dependencies, etc.
 ```

 ## Project setup

 ### Pre-requisites
-- **NodeJS**: if you do not have it installed in your system, you can download it from [here](https://nodejs.org/en/download/).
+- **NodeJS**: you can download it [here](https://nodejs.org/en/download/).
-- **Git**: if you do not have it installed in your system, you can download it from [here](https://git-scm.com/downloads).
+- **Git**: can be downloaded [here](https://git-scm.com/downloads).
-- **Visual Studio Code** (optional): if you do not have it installed in your system, you can download it from [here](https://code.visualstudio.com/download).
+- **Visual Studio Code** (optional): get the installer [here](https://code.visualstudio.com/download).

 ### Install dependencies
-1. Execute `git clone https://github.com/snavallas/PowerUs.git` to clone this repository in your local machine.
+1. Execute `git clone https://github.com/snavallas/PowerUs.git` to clone this repository to your local machine.
-2. Execute `npm install` so that all the dependencies are installed on your local machine.
+2. Execute `npm install` so that all dependencies are installed on your local machine.

 ## Run test
-You can run the tests in two different forms:
+You can run the test in two different modes:

  - `npm run test:open`: opens Cypress interface and lets you decide which browser to use (compatible browsers Cypress found on your system)
  - `npm run test:run`: runs the test in headless mode.